RudiBoshoff/all-things-chocolate-blog/README.md

 6. adding a rating system
 7. adding a sharing system

-at present I have no server knowlege and am in teh process of learning javascript.
+at present I have no server knowlege and am in the process of learning javascript.
 April 2018